lvijay/unshred/README.md

 edge of `s1` and left edge of `s2`, and color differences between all pixels on the left edge of `s1` and right edge of `s2`.

 Strips are ordered by minimal color differences between them.
+Since many such orderings are possible (depending upon the starting strip), all orderings are computed.
+The cheapest ordering is taken as the correct path.

+After finding the optimal ordering, we have to find the first and last strips.
+This is done by computing the differences between adjacent strips in the ideal order.
+The highest difference indicates maximal difference between two strips.
+So, if a pair, `(si, sj)` has the greatest difference, `si` is made the last strip and `sj` the first.

 Caveats
 -------